 A condom catheter (as described above) can be a very useful solution for this problem.
 One end is fastened to the penis before sleep with the adhesive provided on the inside of the condom.
 The other end attaches to tubing connected to a standard urine collection bag.
 The collection bag can be attached to the patient’s leg or the bed with elastic straps.
 Urine released while sleeping is collected in the bag, which is then removed and cleaned in the morning for reuse.

-A condom catheter used for nocturnal bedwetting is a single-use item that is discarded after use.
+Some condom catheters designed for nocturnal bedwetting may be intended for single-use, while others can be cleaned and reused as needed.
 Since these devices are rather inexpensive, several can be used daily as needs dictate.
 The collection bag can be cleaned and reused as often as needed.

 Medical and Surgical Treatments for Incontinence